thumbnail image

 Researcher ▪︎ Writer ▪︎ Teacher

 Amelia received her Ph.D. in Organizational Behavior at Stanford Graduate School of Business in 2020.
 She received her BA magna cum laude in Psychology from Haverford College in 2012.
-She has previously worked at the University of Maryland, College Park as the lab manager of Dr. Michele Gelfand's Multi-University Research Initiative (MURI) Culture Lab.
+She has previously worked at the University of Maryland, College Park as Manager of Dr. Michele Gelfand's Multi-University Research Initiative (MURI) Lab.

 • Academic Background